 Decadent yet healthy.
 This curry is oh-so-creamy and tastes indulgent.
 But it’s also really nourishing and packed with antioxidants, protein, and fiber, thanks to a garlic-ginger duo and plentiful amount of chickpeas and kabocha squash.

 Meal prep-friendly.
 This dish makes excellent leftovers and will stay good in your fridge for 4-5 days.

 Watch!
 How to make Thai Kabocha Squash Curry

 Tips for making this Vegan Thai Kabocha Squash Curry

 If spicy food ain’t your thing, you may want to use a bit less curry paste than the recipe calls for.
 On the other hand, if you love spicy food, I recommend adding those Thai chili peppers.
 The spiciness balances out the sweetness of the curry.

-For curry paste, I like using the Thai Kitchen brand red curry paste, Mekhala organic curry paste, or the Maesri brand, though I’m not able to find the latter in most grocery stores.
-They’re all vegan and made with whole ingredients, and have no added oil.
-Thai Kitchen and Mekhala do not have sugar; Masri does.
+For curry paste, my favorite brand is Maesri.
+More commonly available is the Thai Kitchen brand.
+You can also try the Mekhala organic curry paste.
 If you can’t find any of these brands, just be sure to read the ingredients to ensure it’s vegan (many curry pastes contain shrimp paste).